-The resulting point emissions were converted to an annual point 2010 flat file format (FF10).
-A set of standard stack parameters were assigned to each release point in the cmv_c3 inventory.
+The resulting annual point emissions were converted to an annual point 2010 flat file format (FF10).
+A set of standard stack parameters were assigned to each release point in the cmv\c3 inventory.
 The assigned stack height was 65.62 ft, the stack diameter was 2.625 ft, the stack temperature was 539.6 °F, and the velocity was 82.02 ft/s.
+Hourly emissions were converted to an hourly point 2010 FF10.